CharleRoger/Garden/Puzzleboxes/Mertoferrum/Burial sites.md

 Unable to be dated due to being entirely made out of metal.
 No traces of blood.
 Inscription: Xal fruit for the xal gods.

 **Golden plate**
 Residue of fruits found on top of the plate.
 Scratches made by a dagger.
-Inscription reading "praise Kypky".
+Inscription reading "praise Kyp".

 **Vase**
 Entirely sealed.
 Hollow inside.
 Not opened.
 Carvings of crabs on the outside.
 One crab is drawn higher than the rest and in more detail.